 Shop owner Kamitsugi Esashi told me an anecdote about how the ramen with its distinct kelp soup came about.

-He explained that when his mother made miso soup she naturally always used kelp stock that imparted a rich flavor, so he believed that ramen soup had to impart such a rich flavor to give it “life”.
+He explained that when his mother made miso soup, she naturally always used kelp stock that imparted a rich flavor, so he believed that ramen soup had to reveal such a rich flavor to give it “life.”

 He wanted to find a way to make use of the island’s Rishiri Kelp.
 He decided that the most delicious soup stock would be one made with kelp.

 “To ensure that it tasted like ramen, I added soup stock made with pork bones and other ingredients.
-In order to ensure that the flavor of the kelp soup stock was not overwhelmed by the other soup stock, I came up with the original idea of the cooked soy sauce.”
+To ensure that the flavor of the kelp soup stock was not overwhelmed by the other soup stock, I came up with the original idea of the cooked soy sauce.”

 The flavor of the soy sauce is perfectly balanced with the rich flavor of the kelp soup stock.
-This is what gives it its powerful, rich flavor.
+This is what gives it its robust, rich flavor.

 Generous amounts of high-quality Rishiri Kelp is unsparingly used in Yaki Shoyu Ramen.